Navigating the Ocean of Technologies Toward Success In a Data-Driven World

 Despite the disruptive impacts of COVID-19, a recent Gartner survey reveals that 47% of organizations will increase investments in IoT.
 The survey also showed that 27% of companies plan to use digital twins for autonomous equipment, robots, or vehicles.
 By 2023, Gartner expects that in conjunction with at least one IoT project, one-third of companies will also implement artificial intelligence.

 Hitachi is in a unique position to help you intersect your physical coordinates with your aspirational digital coordinates.
 We have more than a century of experience as a large industrial company in the physical world, and more than half a century of experience as a leader in the cyber world.
 Hitachi has worked with a variety of industrial customers to improve worker productivity and safety, as well as asset efficiency and processes, without “ripping and replacing” the existing machinery or digital systems.
 For example, by integrating video analytics and 3D lidar we created tremendous opportunities for our clients to measure what was previously unmeasurable, and thereby providing more data for managers, as well as experienced and new workers.
 These technologies help to reduce disruption and retraining costs while minimizing the financial impact of innovating.
+Find out more about the right representation of Digital Twins for Data Analytics.

 Not everyone is setting sail from the same port, nor will everyone’s journey follow the same course.
 However, digital adoption will get you on course to reach your new digitally-enabled destination.